[ leaf jer-lee-fe-ah]

 I’m a writer before anything else; I like using semantics and writing to subvert and reject hegemony and to craft an anti-oppressive vocabulary that recognizes my experiences – and the experiences of marginalized groups.
 I’m a writer because this way my words speak before my face, or my skin does.
 There’s certain subjectivity to a white page that can be misconstrued when a name or a picture is put next to it. “leaf jerlefia” is how I fill in the blank.
 It’s my pen name yet it’s my real name; simply leaving “leaf jerlefia” at the end of a paragraph I’ve written allows me to stand behind my writing: my words become the centre and a sort of intimacy is created between two unknown bodies.
 My poetry and my writing aren’t for me, there for people.
 While I think my face is important, I think my words are even more.

-4) Do you find that your work is often labeled as political?
+4) Do you find that your work is often labelled as political?
 How does that affect your process or approach to your work?

 Naturally, as a woman of colour my work is always labelled “political.”
 When a disenfranchised individual speaks about their experiences or creates work about their experiences, their work IS ALWAYS political.
 By speaking about the macro aggressions and microagressions they experience they’re critiquing the public affairs of their country—which makes the work political.
 The act of speaking of my identity in a space where it is rarely represented becomes a method of resistance.
 So often if my work and my writing aren’t characterized as political it is inevitably anarchical.

 5) What would you change about Toronto’s emerging art scene?